Nithyaraaj21/openspace-organizer/README.md

 # OpenSpace Organizer

 OpenSpace Organizer is a Python program that helps to organize seating arrangements in an open space environment.
-It allows you to define tables, assign seats randomly and let you know if you need more tables to accomadate peoples.
+It allows you to define tables, assign seats randomly, and let you know if you need more tables to accommodate people.

 ## Features

-- Create  6 tables with  4 seats of each.
+- Create 6 tables with 4 seats each.
 - Assign people to seats in a randomized manner.
 - Display information about the seating arrangement and the sttistical info.
 - Store the results in an Excel file for later reference.